 Linux / amd64

-DeepStream 6.0 is a major release that brings substantial new features from our previous version.
-One significant change is the support of TensorRT 8.0.1.
-If you plan to bring models that were developed on previous versions of DeepStream and TAO Toolkit (formerly TLT) you need to re-calibrate the INT8 files so they are compatible with TensorRT 8.0.1 before you can use them in DeepStream 6.0.
+DeepStream 6.1 release builds on top of DeepStream 6.0 momentum bringing new features, a new compute stack and bug fixes.
+This release includes support for Ubuntu 20.04, GStreamer 1.16, CUDA 11.6, Triton 22.03 and TensorRT 184.108.40.206.
+If you plan to bring models that were developed on pre 6.1 versions of DeepStream and TAO Toolkit (formerly TLT) you need to re-calibrate the INT8 files so they are compatible with TensorRT 220.127.116.11 before you can use them in DeepStream 6.1.
 Details can be found in the Readme First section of the SDK Documentation.

 NVIDIA’s DeepStream SDK delivers a complete streaming analytics toolkit for AI-based multi-sensor processing for video, image, and audio understanding.
 DeepStream is an integral part of NVIDIA Metropolis, the platform for building end-to-end services and solutions that transform pixels and sensor data into actionable insights.
 DeepStream SDK features hardware-accelerated building blocks, called plugins, that bring deep neural networks and other complex processing tasks into a processing pipeline.
 The DeepStream SDK allows you to focus on building optimized Vision AI applications without having to design complete solutions from scratch.